OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     - If set to an empty string (""), OpenNebula will randomly chose a target ESX from all the ESXs that belong to the vCenter target cluster
     - If set to a space-separated list of ESX hostnames (that need to beling to the vCenter target cluster), OpenNebula will randomly chose a target ESX from the list

 ..
-Note:: A good place to check if the VM meets the OpenNebula requirements is to peep into the 'AUTOMATIC_REQUIREMENTS' attribute of the and check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of hosts, virtual networks and datastores, a cluster in vCenter is represented as a host in OpenNebula).
+Note:: A good place to check if the VM meets the OpenNebula requirements is to peep into the 'AUTOMATIC_REQUIREMENTS' attribute of the Virtual Machine (this can be reviewed in the Template info tab) and check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of hosts, virtual networks and datastores, a cluster in vCenter is represented as a host in OpenNebula).

 Requirements (only live migrations)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~